 Quinta (Celhaus Quintessence) NAC, S-NJC (Superior), OJC, O-NTN, NCC TDInc

-Quinta is a registered therapy dog with Therapy Dogs, Inc.
+Quinta was a registered therapy dog with Therapy Dogs, Inc.

-Quinta is one of the Q Litter (Jubilee bred to Comanche)
+Quinta was one of the Q Litter (Jubilee bred to Comanche)

 OFA hips (good): GS-74944G24F-PI

 OFA Cardiac: GS-CA309/25F/P-PI